 Most standard home insurance policies now separate trace and access cover from repair cover.
 Trace and access typically covers the cost of finding the leak and any damage caused to reach the pipe โ walls, floors or ceilings opened up in the process.

-The repair itself is rarely covered and is usually the homeowner’s cost.
-Check your policy documents before booking โ some insurers have approved contractor lists or will cover detection costs directly as part of a claim.
+The pipe repair itself is often a separate matter that may or may not be covered, depending on policy terms.โธ Check your policy documents before booking โ some insurers have approved contractor lists, some cover detection costs directly as part of a claim, and some require pre-authorisation.
+Your insurer may also limit any cash settlement to its own contractor rates.
 A professional detection report with precise location identified by non-invasive methods is the document that supports a claim most effectively.

 Tracer gas detection uses a non-toxic mixture of nitrogen and hydrogen โ typically 95% nitrogen, 5% hydrogen โ introduced into the pipe under pressure.
 Hydrogen’s molecular size allows it to penetrate solid concrete, timber flooring and most tile types, making it effective under underfloor heating screeds without draining the system.